Jach/lgame/README.md

 The second purpose is to use and re-export `lgame.state`'s state symbols, and to use (but not export) *all* symbols in the `sdl2-ffi.functions` and `sdl2-ffi` packages (that is, the underlying SDL functions and enums).
-The state symbols are:
+The exported state symbols are:

 * `*screen*` -- aka the SDL\_Window created for you by `(lgame.display:create-window ...)` that wraps `SDL_CreateWindow(...)`.